Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

-However, as most of MCNs interviewees (N=8) agreed, the actual support that MCNs provide is often minimal.
-They may offer basic resources, such as startup equipment, help with platform registration, and initial streaming advice, but rarely offer deeper guidance about how to gain algorithmic visibility.
-What matters more is the theories of algorithms they construct: that the algorithm is fair, that it can be tamed, and that success is attainable through individual effort.
-This story is powerful not because it is empirically accurate, but because it motivates.

-For MCNs, this external version about theory of algorithms serves a clear purpose: it attracts a continuous influx of new streamers.
-Even if only a small percentage achieve visibility, the system is sustained by the hope of success and the belief that the algorithm rewards discipline.
-For streamers, especially those from marginalized backgrounds with few algorithm literacy, this external folk theory provides a rare sense of possibility, even if the odds remain opaque and the outcomes unpredictable.

-Crucially, it is precisely this belief that the algorithm can be learned, tamed, and ultimately trusted sustains repeated investment from streamers.
-Streamers are told that success is not arbitrary, but a matter of strategy, effort, and consistency.
+It is precisely this belief that the algorithm can be tamed sustains repeated investment from streamers.
+Streamers are told that success is not arbitrary, but a matter of effort.
 The algorithm, unlike human employers or traditional gatekeepers, is portrayed as objective and responsive by MCNs.
 For many streamers, especially those excluded from stable or upwardly mobile labor markets, the promise of algorithmic fairness feels both empowering and worth pursuing.
 This perception justifies the continued purchase of equipment, the adoption of performance routines, and the sacrifice of time and emotional energy.
-Even when results fall short, the theories remains intact: if one stream fails, the next might succeed.
-In this way, MCNs not only mobilize belief—they build a system in which belief becomes labor, and hope becomes infrastructure.
+Even when results fall short, the interpretations remains intact: if one stream fails, the next might succeed.